 Lal Bahadur Shastri, the second prime minister of India and much-loved politician may be the real unsung part of UP.
-His village Ramnagar, on the other shore of Ganga, has a small memorial dedicated to him.
+He is best known for his honesty, simplicity, and sincerity.
+His village Ramnagar, on the other shore of Ganga at Varanasi, has a small memorial dedicated to him.
 At the house or hut where he was born and spent his early days.

 Lal Bahadur Shastri Memorial at Ramnagar

-Shastri Ji’s ancestral house today full of only his pictures that too sponsored by a bank.
+Shastri Ji’s ancestral house today is full of only his pictures that too sponsored by a bank.
 It may look small to you, but let me tell you this house is much bigger than the original house of the Shastris.
 The original house was just one room.
 And that too was made with mud – basically a kuchcha house.
-Rest of the structure has been built later.
-Is it not ironical that a memorial gets a bigger space than the person whose memorial it is?
+The rest of the structure has been built later.
+Is it not ironic that a memorial gets a bigger space than the person whose memorial it is?

 National Leader’s simplest memorial

 This is the simplest memorial that you would see of a national leader.
-There is a picture of Lal Bahadur Shastri with his extended family.
+There is a picture of him with his extended family.
 And another one in which both he and his wife are working on board an aircraft when he was the PM.